potatoTeto/fur2uge/README.md

     output/ExampleFilename_Song2_Boss_Battle.uge
     output/ExampleFilename_Song3.uge

-If there is exactly one subsong, the original output filename is used:
+If there is exactly one subsong, the original input filename is used for the output:

     output/ExampleFilename.uge